“You can find magic wherever you look. Sit back and relax, all you need is a good book.” -Dr. Seuss

 Inside the Classroom

 Students are growing as readers every day!
-For the next two weeks we will be working on a snow theme during our rotations.
+This week we will be working on a feelings theme during our rotations.
 Students work with me one-on-one every day!
 This is what we are doing in centers this week:

 Word work- Students are working on their word sorts and then choosing an activity focusing on letter/sound correspondence, rhyming, or word families.